CVUA-RRW/FooDMe/docs/userguide/database.md

 bash ~/FooDMe/ressources/create-RefSeq-blastdb.sh -d refseq -t
 ```

-Additionally it is possible to format any sequence collection in a BLAST coöpliant format.
+Additionally it is possible to format any sequence collection in a BLAST compliant format.
 A User Guide therefore is available from the [BLAST documentation](https://www.ncbi.nlm.nih.gov/books/NBK569841/).

 ## Additonal files